 About Longbox Graveyard

-(A new Longbox Graveyard blog entry is published at least once per month.
+(A new Longbox Graveyard blog entry is published irregularly.
 Click HERE for a checklist of past entries.
 Enter your email address in the upper right corner of the blog’s home page to subscribe, or click HERE for our RSS feed.
 You can also follow Longbox Graveyard on Twitter.
 And our images are preserved on Pinterest, too!)

 “Longboxes” are where comic book fans store their comics, and “Graveyards” are places of myth, memory, and monsters!

 My name is Paul O’Connor and Longbox Graveyard is my blog about comic books.
 Originally conceived as a means of keeping myself on track while I organized an out-of-control comic book collection, the blog has taken on a life of its own, and is still going strong into its fourth year.